 Below is a list of common steps that you may be asked to do.

-herbal supplements and over-the-counter medications.
+you take, including herbal supplements and over-the-counter medicines.

 - You may be asked to stop taking aspirin or other medicines that thin your blood and

 may increase bleeding.

 - Tell your healthcare provider if you or someone in your family has any history of

 reaction to anesthesia.